mmvergara/nextjs-discord-bot-boilerplate/README.md

     - where the current deployment is
   - ❌ Vercel
     - for some reason the `req.body` is always empty in the `interactions` route when deployed on vercel
+  - Please open up a PR if you have any other deployment options

 ### 3. Add Interaction Endpoint